impleri/player-skills/readme.md

 - `/skills team sync [player]`: Syncs the player's team's team-shared skills to the rest of the player's team overriding their values with the "best" value. (if Player 1 had kill_count of 3 and Player 2 had a kill_count of 8, both players would have a value of 8 after an op runs the command targeting Player 1).
 Requires mod permissions.
-- `/skills debug`: Toggles debug-level logging for Player Skills.
+- `/skills debug [category]`: Toggles debug-level logging for Player Skills.
 Requires mod permissions.
 - `/skills set [player] skill value`: Set the `skill`'s value to `value` for the player (omitting a player targets the one performing the command).
 Note that this requires mod permissions.